poissonconsulting/gsdd/README.md

 GSSD is a water temperature metric that is a useful predictor of age-0 trout size at the beginning of winter.
-It is the accumulated thermal units (in C) during the growing season based on the mean daily water temperature values.
+It is the accumulated thermal units (in °C) during the growing season based on the mean daily water temperature values.
 GDD is the GSSD to a particular date.

 The GSDD is calculated across the longest consecutive sequence of